 NSW Local Government Skills Strategy

-The strategy offers vocational education and training (VET) to employees and prospective employees in both part and full qualifications under the NSW Government’s Smart and Skilled program.
+Customised to the skills priorities of each participating organisation, the strategy offers vocational education and training (VET) to employees and prospective employees in both part and full qualifications under the NSW Government’s Smart and Skilled program.
 It has three parts: